h-REA/hREA/docs/repository-structure.md

 **You should create your own customised zome definitions if:**

-- You wish to combine multiple separate hREA zomes in the same DNA and isolate the storage into different `entry_def` types.
+- You wish to combine multiple separate hREA zomes in the same DNA and isolate the storage into different `entry_type` types.
 - You wish to define private variants of ValueFlows record types or customise sharding and validation rules.
 - You wish to add handling of bespoke organisational logic and related records that needs to be validated tightly against REA data or coordinated as a coherent unit of information.